Storytelling for Changing Times - Morning Workshops

 "Once again, I was falling in love with story.
 Most importantly (and to my amazement), the stories worked.
 They brought children to lessons in an anticipatory mood, excited to be a part of the storytelling experience."

-—Michael Dorer
+—Michael Dorer,

 The Deep Well of Time